ORNL/DataFed/compose/README.md

 The .env file variables can be changed at this point to your configuration.

-NOTE the .env file will be read verbatim by compose including any spaces or "#" comments so do not includ anything but the exact text that needs to be included in the variables.
+NOTE the .env file will be read verbatim by compose including any spaces or "#" comments so do not include anything but the exact text that needs to be included in the variables.

 ### 3. Globus configuration